 What is gluten?

 Modern diets have become increasingly high in refined wheat products, which has led to the consumption of significant amounts of gluten.
 It is thought that some individuals are more sensitive to gluten than others.
 For the gluten sensitive individual, over consumption may lead to digestive symptoms such as bloating, pain and stomach cramps.
 For this reason, growing numbers of people choose to follow a gluten-free diet.
 Gluten intolerance is different from a condition called coeliac disease – this is an auto-immune disease caused by a reaction to gluten, which must be avoided for life.

 A note about coeliac disease

 The myriad of symptoms and varying degrees of severity associated with coeliac disease make it hard to diagnose.
 Once diagnosed, it is treated by following a gluten-free diet for life.
-If you suspect you have coeliac disease, you are advised you go to your GP for further information before you make any changes to your diet.
+If you suspect you have coeliac disease, you are advised to go to your GP for further information before you make any changes to your diet.

 Avoiding gluten can be hard as wheat is so widely used in commercially manufactured, ready-made foods.
 But eating gluten-free doesn’t have to mean brick-like-bread, dry flaky pastries or gritty gluten-free crackers, nor does it mean sacrificing good nutrition and tasty food.
 Fortunately there are now a wide range of gluten-free products and resources available.
 Becoming informed and able to read labels and ingredient lists to recognise gluten in its many guises will certainly be an advantage.
 The Coeliac UK website has a trusted food and drink directory for members along with other useful advice on living gluten-free.
 They also have a mobile app complete with barcode scanner, label guide and eating out tips.